musebe/musebecodes/packages/personal-blog-lite/content/blog/Image_Generator/index.md

 ### **CLOUDINARY SETUP**

-To upload and fetch images to and from [Cloudinary](https://cloudinary.com),we need to first [create an account](https://cloudinary.com/users/register/free).
-Cloudinary offers a free with enough resources to get you started with media manipulation and optimization.
+To upload and fetch images to and from [Cloudinary](https://cloudinary.com), we need to first [create an account](https://cloudinary.com/users/register/free).
+Cloudinary offers a free tier with enough resources to get you started with media manipulation and optimization.

 After creating an account you will need to :